SuperOfficeDocs/superoffice-docs/user-guide/en/admin/import-web/configure-import-settings-(products).md

 Click the **Duplicate match** list box and select the field(s) that are to be used to identify duplicate products.
 <!-- Fix reuse ID=a11 -->

+> [!NOTE]
-**Note**: To avoid the risk of overwriting data, you should choose the option that is unique for each product.
+> To avoid the risk of overwriting data, you should choose the option that is unique for each product.

 * **Name**: The product name must be identical.
 * **Code**: The product code must be identical.
 * **Name + Code**: Both the product name and the product code must be identical.

+> [!NOTE]
-**Note**: The data you have selected for duplicate check MUST exist in the import file.
+> The data you have selected for duplicate check MUST exist in the import file.
 If you select name+code, you import file must at minimum contain these columns.

 Click the **Action** list box and choose how duplicate hits are to be managed: